Organization for Universal Safety and Prosperity (OUSP)

 This high real cost of money is the same for every limited resource because it always needs to be “mined” in some sense with gradually increasing difficulty.
 Even when the resource and its mining are virtual, as it is with Bitcoin, more and more energy and time need to be expended the rarer the remaining instances of the resource are.
 In the absence of abundant clean energy, the mining process is eventually going to become unsustainable even before the resource runs out.

 Which begs the question, if this is such a costly way to produce not much real value, why did the ancient people, who were struggling to feed themselves, choose gold as a store of value?
-It’s hard to say exactly with absolute certainty, but gold is a very malleable metal and a great material for coinage specifically.
+It’s hard to say exactly with absolute certainty, but gold is a very malleable metal and a great material for coinage in particular.

 An ideal material for currency in the form of coins needs to fulfill certain criteria.
 Most of all, it must be very durable, resistant to wear and corrosion, ideally without changing appearance.
 The material must also be at least somewhat rare or hard to obtain, not so common that it would be easy for anyone to create their own counterfeit money.
 Historically, metals like gold and silver were a good fit for this.